 Please keep in mind the following policies regarding chapter bank accounts:

 - Never place chapter funds in a personal account.

 - You cannot make a check out to yourself and sign it for reimbursement.
 Someone else must sign the check.

 - No debit cards are to be issued.

 - Only non-related individuals can be signers on the account.
-At least two signers are needed on the account; three are preferred.
-It is suggested the signers be the (1) chair, (2) chair-elect, and (3) chapter, treasurer.
+At least two signers are needed on the account; three is preferred.
+It is suggested the signers be the (1) chair, (2) chair-elect, and (3) chapter treasurer.

-- A financial evaluation and statement are due to the Alumni Relations office by January 31 of each year.
+- A financial evaluation and statement is due to the Alumni Relations office by January 31 of each year.

 Note: Please don’t close your old bank account until the new one is opened.
 Once the new account is opened, please close the old bank account and notify Kellie that the account is closed.

 Funds accumulated for chapter replenishment grants will be housed in an account at BYU.
 This account is managed by Alumni Relations.

 - To deposit money in your chapter’s replenishment grant fund: